What is a coach, exactly?

 - The coachee chooses the destination, sets the goals and decides upon the action steps that will lead them there.

 - The coach helps to facilitate the coachee in identifying the best way to get there through powerful questioning, challenging and offering feedback.
-They keep the coachee on track, making sure that they are on board and making progress by holding them accountable throughout the journey.
+They keep the coachee on track, ensuring that they are on board and making progress by holding them accountable throughout the journey.

 - Like a comfortable carriage, the coach holds space for the coachee to show up, as they are in the moment, to reflect and be their authentic self in a confidential, supportive and trusting environment.